bookworm-reads/documentation/CONTRIBUTING.md

 ### Questions and Problems

 We want to keep GitHub Issues dedicated to bug reports and feature requests.
-Any general support questions are better directed towards a dedicated support platform, the best being the [Bookworm Reads Discord][discord].
+Any general support questions are better directed towards a dedicated support platform, the best being the [Bookworm Reads Discord][discord], the second best being our [support email][support-email].

 ### Issues and Bugs